 The town of Birthalm (Berethalom, Biertan), with its fortified church, was the seat of the Lutheran Evangelical Bishop in Transylvania between 1572 and 1867.
 You can read more about Biertan here:

 Politically speaking, the Saxons had always been loyal to the Hungarian king or to the Prince of Transylvania.
 Yet, it is natural that many times they supported the Habsburgs or those powers who offered more safety.
 Sometimes they were very unfortunate, according to a Saxon singer Michel Beheim who described how Voivode Vlad III of Wallachia had hundreds of Saxons impaled.
 Consequently, the Saxons did not have much love for the Wallachians in the 15th century.

 The Saxons were due to give a certain number of soldiers to the Prince in case of war just like the Hungarians or the Székelys.
 In war, they were commanded by the Judge of the Country.
 The Saxons had to send mercenary infantry from their towns combined with the artillery and train provided by them.

 During the 17th century period of Ottoman wars, the Saxons’ military value, similarly to the Székelys, decreased.
 In contemporary muster lists, their soldiers were described as „a good musket, bad musket but at least he has a sword…has a lance…has an iron pitchfork…has a cudgel…he is blind…this is deaf…this one is crippled…” Their training and discipline were also deficient.

 Warfare between the Habsburg Monarchy and Hungary against the Ottoman Empire from the 16th–18th centuries decreased the population of Transylvanian Saxons.
-Later new settlers appeared but by the end of the 20th century, they have almost all disappeared due to the systematic ethnic cleansing of Romanian domination, ordered by the communist Ceausescu.
+Later new settlers appeared but by the end of the 20th century, they had almost all disappeared due to the systematic ethnic cleansing of Romanian domination, ordered by the communist Ceausescu.

 They numbered 250,000 in 1910 and there were 15,000 in 2004.
 Presently their average age is 69.
-Sadly, many times their empty houses are being occupied by Roma people (Gypsies) who do not preserve their condition properly.
+Sadly, many times their empty houses are occupied by Roma people (Gypsies) who do not preserve their condition properly.